Toonami: 2019–present: T.O.M. 6 era

 Some of the shows that recently aired on Toonami Rewind, such as Sailor Moon and Naruto, now carried over to Toonami on Saturday nights starting January 11 and 25, respectively.
 On February 27, it was announced that Lazarus would premiere on April 5 at midnight on the block and, hours later, on TV Tokyo in Japan.
 On April 11, 2025, it was announced that Toonami would broadcast a music video film titled Ginger Root's Shinbangumi on April 26, with Sailor Moon being pre-empted for one week due to the program.
 On April 25, 2025, it was announced that Bleach: Thousand-Year Blood War and Blue Exorcist: Kyoto Saga would debut on the block beginning on May 17, 2025.
-On June 5, 2025, it was announced that Dragon Ball Daima would be premiering on the block on June 14, 2025 at 12:30 AM.
+On June 5, 2025, it was announced that Dragon Ball Daima would be premiering on the block on June 14, 2025, at 12:30 AM.
 On July 11, 2025, it was announced that Dandadan would be premiering on the block on July 26 at 12:30 AM.
 On that day, a new Toonami logo debuted, with no tie-in T.I.E.
 On August 8, 2025, it was announced that Blue Exorcist: Shimane Illuminati Saga would premiere on the block beginning on August 23, 2025.
 On October 25, 2025, it was announced that Blue Exorcist: Beyond the Snow Saga and Mashle: Magic and Muscles - The Divine Visionary Candidate Exam Arc would premiere on the block beginning on November 8, 2025.

+On January 9, 2026, it was announced Primal would rejoin the block on January 17 at midnight with encore airings of the third season, nearly a week after the initial premiere run on Adult Swim.
+On January 23, 2026, it was announced that Blue Lock and Tokyo Revengers would both premiere on the block on February 7, 2026.
+On February 4, 2026, it was announced that Rooster Fighter would premiere on the block on March 14, 2026 at midnight.
+On March 7, 2026, it was announced via an on-air promo that the second season of Dandadan would officially premiere on the block on March 28, 2026.
+This follows up on a sneak peak broadcast of its first episode while hosting a marathon of the first season back on December 28, 2025.